What is gluten free flour?

 Dark in colour, hemp flour has a deep nutty flavour, which lends itself to gluten free flour mixes making savoury breads, crackers and pasta.

-the bean and legume flours
+the bean and legume flours (high protein)

 Soybean flour is full of protein and is produced from ground, roasted yellow soya beans.
 It retains moisture well and has good thickening properties, which makes it a good addition to bread mixes, pastry and sauces.
 It has a strong flavour however, which is not to everyone’s taste.